X-ray Safety Program Manual

 11 X-ray Permit Termination and Disposal of X-ray Machines

-Radiation Protection Service must be informed in writing when the installation is no longer to be used for X-ray work.
+The EHS Radiation Protection Service must be informed in writing when the installation is no longer to be used for X-ray work or when an X-ray machine is to be transferred or decommissioned.

-If the x-ray machine is transferred to a different permit holder or to a different institution the RPS will be informed about the name and address of the new owner.
+If the X-ray machine is transferred to a different permit holder or a different institution RPS must be informed about the name and address of the new owner.

 The following procedure must be followed for the disposal of X-ray equipment.